craignicholson/MultiSpeakClientV3ac/MultiSpeakBrokerSetupClientsAndServers.md

 *Screen Shots to Add*

-All this does is allow a vendor to authenticate.
-If we stop here and our FCorp sends us a GetCDSupportedMeters and we have only setup the Authorized User the request will be denied.
+An authorized users only allows a vendor to authenticate.
+If we stop here and FCorp sends us a GetCDSupportedMeters request, the request will be denied because we still need Vendor setup for FCord and Subscribers (Receivers) for the method GetCDSupportedMeters.

 ```C#
 errorObject[] >